Challenging a decision from Social Security Scotland

 The new decision will cover things like whether you should get the payment, how much you should get, and from what date you should be paid.
 The team who makes this new decision will not have been involved in making the original decision about whether you should get this benefit.

-How do I ask for an appeal from Social Security Scotland?
+How do I ask for an appeal?

 You can request an appeal by: